Jema Galanza: Career

 In 2022, Galanza was again called up in the final line-up of the Philippine national volleyball team and was set for her first SEA games appearance in Hanoi, Vietnam in May 2022.
+At the Asian Women's Volleyball Championship later that year, she topscored with 21 points in the first win of the host Philippines over Iran.
+Galanza also scored 18 points in the last two sets of their win in the AVC Cup classification match against Australia.